Administrative & Event Planning Intern

 Roots of Development’s mission is to support and promote a community-driven approach to development—an approach that is based on strengthening local capacity in order to improve the quality of life in marginalized communities.
 We partner with local, community-based organizations that are sustainably improving quality of life in their communities by investing in local capacity and supporting community-led development initiatives.

 Roots of Development’s intern will be part of our small team of committed, dedicated individuals and will gain experience in nonprofit management, donor relations, event planning, research, and writing.

-The intern will work under the supervision of the Executive Director and Communications & Strategic Development Manager.
+The intern will work under the supervision of the President & CEO and Communications & Strategic Development Manager.

 Responsibilities may include:

-- Assisting Communications & Strategic Development Manager with planning of 2023 Annual Event
+- Assisting Communications & Strategic Development Manager in planning the 2023 Annual Event

 - Assisting Communications & Strategic Development Manager with donor research and Salesforce organization

 - Assisting CEO with small administrative tasks